qinghanz/e-commerce/README.md

 # Simple e-commerce page

-This project was made as an introduction to React
+This project was made as an introduction to Learning React

 ## Available Scripts